leventogut/xec/README.md

 exit status 1
 ```

+If no arguments are given, it exits with an exit code of 1.

 To run a task, just enter name of the alias (and additional parameters if required).

 ```bash